hyperledger-labs/fabric-smart-client/README.md

 - [`Documentation`](./docs/design.md): Discover the design principles of the Fabric Smart Client based on the `Hidden Gems` of Hyperledger Fabric.
-- [`Examples`](./integration/README.md): Learn how to use the Fabric Smart Client via examples.
-There is nothing better than this.
+- [`Samples`](./samples/README.md): A collection of sample applications that demonstrate the use of the Fabric Smart Client.
 - `Feedback`: Your help is the key to the success of the Fabric Smart Client.
   - Submit your issues [`here`][`fabric-smart-client` Issues].
   - If you have any questions, queries or comments, find us on [GitHub discussions].